 La Citadelle has been an official Residence of the Governor General of Canada since 1872.
 La Citadelle is located on the grounds of the Canadian Forces Base in Québec City.
 Constructed over a thirty-year period beginning in 1820, and occupied by British troops to defend the city and port from a potential American invasion, it is in the shape of a four-sided polygon and covers an area of 37 acres.
 In 1871, shortly after Confederation, the buildings at La Citadelle were given to the Canadian government.
 It was at this time that the Earl of Dufferin established a residence for the Governor General in the old capital, reviving a tradition that began with the settlement of New France.
 Lord Dufferin had the East wing of the officers quarters converted into a vice-regal residence in 1872.

-As both a parliamentary democracy and a constitutional monarchy, Canada's Head of State is Her Majesty The Queen who is represented at the national level by a Governor General and at the provincial level by a Lieutenant Governor.
-Therefore, The Queen has eleven direct representatives in Canada who, by their presence, represent the important work of the Crown and reflect the true face of Canadian society.
+As both a parliamentary democracy and a constitutional monarchy, Canada's Head of State is His Majesty The King who is represented at the national level by a Governor General and at the provincial level by a Lieutenant Governor.
+Therefore, The King has eleven direct representatives in Canada who, by their presence, represent the important work of the Crown and reflect the true face of Canadian society.

-As our Head of State, Her Majesty The Queen cannot be in Canada at all times.
-In her absence, her direct representatives ensure that the role of the Crown functions as an integral part of our system of government.
+As our Head of State, His Majesty The King cannot be in Canada at all times.
+In his absence, her direct representatives ensure that the role of the Crown functions as an integral part of our system of government.
 At the federal level, the duties of the Governor General are varied and form a significant component of our Parliamentary democracy and daily lives.

-The Lieutenant-Governors of the provinces, once representing the Governor General, now act as direct representatives of the Queen.
+The Lieutenant-Governors of the provinces, once representing the Governor General, now act as direct representatives of the King.

-Before 1926, the Governor General acted as the representative of the British government in Canada, and until 1952, was always British.
-Since then, the post has alternated between an English-Canadian and a French-Canadian.
+Before 1926, the Governor General acted as the representative of the British government in Canada, and until 1952, was always of British peerage.
+Since then, the post has alternated between Canadian citizens of English and French background.

 The Governor General's duties, which are largely ceremonial, include:

 The monarch appoints the Governor General on the advice of the Prime Minister of Canada.
 From 1867 to 1952, every Governor General was a subject of the United Kingdom and a member of the aristocracy.
 The last British Governor General was Harold Alexander, 1st Viscount Alexander of Tunis, who served from 1946 to 1952.
 Since Vincent Massey's appointment in 1952, the position has been held only by Canadians.
 Moreover, by tradition, the post has been held alternately by English-Canadians and French-Canadians.
-Beginning in 1967, the Prime Minister has forwarded the Queen a single name when proposing a vice-regal appointment; previously a list of several names had been given to the Queen.
+Beginning in 1967, the Prime Minister has forwarded the monarch a single name when proposing a vice-regal appointment; previously a list of several names had been given.

 Although non-partisan while in office, Governors General are often former politicians.
 Since 1952, individuals who previously served as diplomats, as cabinet members, or as Speakers of the House of Commons have been appointed to the post.
 The former Governor General, Adrienne Clarkson, was previously an author and television anchor; she was the first Governor General in Canadian history without either a political or military background.
 She was also the first Asian-Canadian and the second woman to serve in the position.
 The first female Governor General of Canada was Jeanne Sauvé, who served from 1984 to 1990.